- Add Picture/Article

 1) In order to compete at the Championship Show and/or accrue points towards GSDHJA Year End Awards, RIDERS, OWNERS (if different than riders) and RIDER’S TRAINER must be members in good standing.

-2) In order to compete at the Championship Show in any GSDHJA Medal Finals, rider must have earned at least 6 points in that class during the current show season.
+2) In order to compete at the Championship Show in any GSDHJA Medal Finals, rider must have earned a certain number of points in that class during the current show season (see Points page under Medals).

 3) In order to compete at the Championship Show in any hunter, jumper and/or equitation class horse/rider must have earned at least one point in that division during the current show season.
 By division we mean all of Short Stirrup, or all of Green Riders, so if you earned a point in Short Stirrup Hunters O/F then you are automatically qualified to ride in ALL the classes of the Short Stirrup division (i.e. SS u/s, SS Eq O/F, SS Eq flat).